Dr. Strangelove: Cast

-Peter Sellers's multiple roles
+Peter Sellers's roles

 Columbia Pictures agreed to finance the film if Peter Sellers played at least four major roles.
-The condition stemmed from the studio's opinion that much of the success of Kubrick's previous film Lolita (1962) was based on Sellers's performance in which his single character assumes a number of identities.
-Sellers had also played three roles in The Mouse That Roared (1959).
+The condition stemmed from the studio's opinion that much of the success of Kubrick's previous film Lolita (1962) was based on Sellers's performance, in which his single character assumes several identities.
+Sellers also played three roles in The Mouse That Roared (1959).
 Kubrick accepted the demand, later saying that "such crass and grotesque stipulations are the sine qua non of the motion-picture business."

-Sellers ended up playing three of the four roles written for him.
-He had been expected to play Air Force Major T. J. "King" Kong, the B-52 aircraft commander, but from the beginning Sellers was reluctant.
-He felt his workload was too heavy and he worried he would not properly portray the character's Texan English accent.
-Kubrick pleaded with him and he asked the screenwriter Terry Southern (who had been raised in Texas) to record a tape with Kong's lines spoken in the correct accent, which he practiced using Southern's tapes.
-But after the start of shooting in the aircraft Sellers sprained his ankle and could no longer work in the cramped aircraft mockup.
+Sellers had been expected to play Air Force Major T. J. "King" Kong, the B-52 aircraft commander, but was reluctant; he felt his workload was too heavy and worried he would not properly portray the character's Texan accent.
+Kubrick pleaded with him, and he asked the screenwriter Terry Southern (who had been raised in Texas) to record a tape with Kong's lines spoken in his accent; Sellers then practiced using Southern's tapes.
+After the start of shooting in the aircraft, Sellers sprained his ankle and could no longer work in the cramped aircraft mockup.

-Sellers is said to have improvised much of his dialogue, with Kubrick incorporating the ad-libs into the written screenplay so that the improvised lines became part of the canonical screenplay, a practice known as retroscripting.
+Sellers improvised much of his dialogue, with Kubrick incorporating the ad-libs into the written screenplay, a practice known as retroscripting.

 Group Captain Lionel Mandrake

 According to film critic Alexander Walker, the author of biographies of both Sellers and Kubrick, the role of Group Captain Lionel Mandrake was the easiest of the three for Sellers to play, since he was aided by his experience of mimicking his superiors while serving in the RAF during World War II.
-There is also a heavy resemblance to Sellers' friend and occasional co-star Terry-Thomas and the prosthetic-limbed RAF flying ace Sir Douglas Bader.
+There is also a heavy resemblance to Sellers's friend and occasional co-star Terry-Thomas and the prosthetic-limbed RAF flying ace Sir Douglas Bader.

 President Merkin Muffley

 For his performance as President Merkin Muffley, Sellers assumed a Midwestern American English accent.
 Sellers drew inspiration for the role from Adlai Stevenson, a former Illinois governor who was the Democratic candidate for the 1952 and 1956 presidential elections and the U.N. ambassador during the Cuban Missile Crisis.

-In early takes, Sellers faked cold symptoms to emphasize the character's apparent weakness.
+In early takes, Sellers simulated cold symptoms to emphasize the character's apparent weakness.
 That caused frequent laughter among the film crew, ruining several takes.
-Kubrick ultimately found this comic portrayal inappropriate, feeling that Muffley should be a serious character.
-In later takes Sellers played the role straight, though the President's cold is still evident in several scenes.
+Kubrick ultimately found this comic portrayal inappropriate, feeling Muffley should be a serious character.
+In later takes, Sellers played the role straight, though the President's cold is still evident in several scenes.